 Trent Severn Antique & Classic Boat Association

-2014 Schedule of Events
+2015 Schedule of Events

-Participation in our events not only strengthens the club, but it also opens doors to many recreational and social activities.
+If there is an event you want to attend we encourage you to register by contacting as soon as possible to ensure yourself a spot.
+More information and details will be coming soon, as each of the events get closer and don’t forget participation in our events not only strengthens the club, but it also opens doors to many recreational and social activities.
 There is no better way to see old friends and meet new people than to take part in the TSACBA events.
 You may even find another boat to buy!

 The SS Keewatin, built in 1907 and after a stay in Michigan, returned to Georgian Bay in 2012.
 The passenger liner once sailed between Port Arthur / Fort William (now Thunder Bay) on Lake Superior and Port McNicoll on Georgian Bay (Lake Huron) in Ontario, Canada.